Organized by Astria Suparak

-Highlights include: haunting Renaissance images by Albrecht Dürer and Lucas Cranach; sharp social commentary of Goya; Martin Lewis’ sweltering New York nocturne, Glow of the City; a pair of chromed Art Deco poodles by Boris Lovet-Lorski; a photo from Chan Chao’s series of Burmese Rebels (also chosen for the 2002 Whitney Biennial); photos by Carrie Mae Weems; a Dinh Q. Lê weaving combining images from the Vietnam War with stills from popular movies; the collaborative team Max Becher and Andrea Robbins’s series German Indians; classic images taken for Life magazine by Margaret Bourke-White, alongside her view camera and its travel case; 19th century sideshow performers from the Ronald G. Becker Collection of Charles Eisenmann Photographs; the first comic strip character, the Yellow Kid, created by Richard Outcault; playful sketches by the Bauhaus architect Marcel Breuer; masks from West Africa and Mexico: The wooden Liberian visors, once part of the National Museum of African Art, Smithsonian Institution, incorporate natural materials such as feathers and hair; the devil faces flourished with festive paint are from the Mexican folk art collection of Alejandro Garcia, director of SU’s School of Social Work.
+Highlights include: Haunting Renaissance images by Albrecht Dürer and Lucas Cranach; sharp social commentary by Goya; Martin Lewis’ sweltering New York nocturne, Glow of the City; a pair of chromed Art Deco poodles by Boris Lovet-Lorski; a photo from Chan Chao’s series of Burmese Rebels (also chosen for the 2002 Whitney Biennial); photos by Carrie Mae Weems; a Dinh Q. Lê weaving combining images from the Vietnam War with stills from popular movies; the collaborative team Max Becher and Andrea Robbins’s series German Indians; classic images taken for Life magazine by Margaret Bourke-White, alongside her view camera and its travel case; 19th century sideshow performers from the Ronald G. Becker Collection of Charles Eisenmann Photographs; the first comic strip character, the Yellow Kid, created by Richard Outcault; playful sketches by the Bauhaus architect Marcel Breuer; masks from West Africa and Mexico (wooden Liberian visors, once part of the National Museum of African Art, Smithsonian Institution, incorporate natural materials such as feathers and hair; the devil faces flourished with festive paint are from the Mexican folk art collection of Alejandro Garcia, director of SU’s School of Social Work).

 The finale of the show is the back room (the former vault of the building), devoted to The Warehouse Gallery’s dreamy projection of the future.
 An enticing list of upcoming initiatives includes an Art Happy Hour for downtowners, a series highlighting young art collectives across North America, and a store for affordable, handcrafted art objects, among others.
 The gallery’s mission is to engage the community in a dialogue regarding the role the arts can play in illuminating the critical issues of our times.
 Visitors can interact with the displays: a plant-shaped chalkboard asks viewers what they’d like to see in The Warehouse Gallery, clipboards gather information from potential collaborators, labeled Polaroids virtually introduce audiences to one another, and submission applications are dispensed.

-Window Projects: Local artist commissions
+Local artist commissions

 The gallery commissioned three Central New York artists to create installations for the street-level windows facing the busy intersection of West Fayette and West Streets in downtown Syracuse.